h4rvey-g/ob-Notes/USMLE/Lab Values.md

 The Trick:
 When you think of glucose, think of energy.
 Our energy starts to decline during our elderly years, especially when we are 70-100 years old.
-This will help you remember the normal range for glucose is 70-100 mg/dL.
+This will help you remember the normal range for glucose is 70-100 [[Myasthenia gravis|mg]]/dL.

 ---
 # PTH